 Every page created in Kentico has its own access control list (ACL).
 In this list you can specify which roles or users are permitted to read, modify, create, delete or destroy (delete permanently) the current page or its child pages.

-The special permissions include Edit ASCX code, Edit SQL code and Edit SQL queries.
-These permissions can influence the possibility of privilege elevation attack.
-Find more information in Special security permissions.
+The special permissions include Edit ASCX code, Edit SQL code and Edit SQL queries and their settings can influence the possibility of privilege elevation attack.
+Find more information in the Special security permissions topic.